BrightspaceUI/core/mixins/localize-mixin.md

 	}

 	/*
-	* Gets the current language based upon resources in this.__langResources property
+	* Gets the current language based upon resources in __langResources
 	* Checks each language in `langs` (e.g., ['ar-dz', 'ar', 'en']) and returns the first language with resources */ getLanguage(langs) {